ITManagerCOH/security-policies/access-control/index.md

 Where possible, access policies are enforced by technical measures.

-GEOGO should implement monitoring on its systems where possible, to record logon attempts and failures, successful logons and date and time of logon and logoff.
+CloudOnHire should implement monitoring on its systems where possible, to record logon attempts and failures, successful logons and date and time of logon and logoff.
 Activities performed as administrator are logged where it is feasible to do so.

 Personnel who have administrative system access should use other less powerful accounts for performing non-administrative tasks.